My road came to an unexpected halt on November 9, 2010.

 It was my FIRST EVER presentation about Adaptive Travel!

-I spent a month creating it and much longer thinking about it.
+I spent a month creating the content and much longer thinking about it.

 You could say I'd been working on it since my very first trip as an amputee.